nadav0411/FinBrain/README.md

 - **Cloud Deployment**
   Preparing for deployment to a cloud provider to make the app accessible online.

+- **Performance & Efficiency Improvements**
+  Ongoing work to optimize the application for faster response times, reduced resource usage, and smoother overall performance as the project scales.

 - **Forgot Password + Strong Password Enforcement**
   Adding password recovery via email and enforcing strong password rules for better security.